 While travel is about discovering new places, for us the best adventures are found outside the city limits.

 We're talking places where cobbled laneways are replaced by vine-covered jungle paths, skyscrapers are dwarfed by soaring mountains, and the quickest way to get from A to B is a zip-line instead of a taxi.
-On our Multi-Active and Multi-Sport adventures you can get a new perspective on familiar destinations – think kayaking with river dolphins in Cambodia, white water rafting the mighty Amazon River or canyoning the caves of New Zealand.
+On our Multi-Active adventure tours you can get a new perspective on familiar destinations – think kayaking with river dolphins in Cambodia, white water rafting the mighty Amazon River or canyoning the caves of New Zealand.
 These are pulse-racing, hair-raising trips for those who like their travel with a dash of the extraordinary.
 Saddle up and join the ride.

 Browse trips by included activity

-Browse adventure tours by region
+Browse trips by region

 Why choose Intrepid